 All works here feature aromantic-spectrum narrating protagonists, with most characters being trans or non-binary, autistic, disabled or some other shape of neurodiverse.

-Unless otherwise specified, everything here is free to read.
+Everything here is free to read in at least one format.
 Some content advisories are available at each work’s link, but all pieces contain content advisories at the beginning of each work.
+For more information on for what I do and don’t warn, please see the content advisory page!

 ⁕ Hallo, Aro ⁕